Robinpig/Note/docs/CS/Java/JDK/Collection/Queue.md

 | LinkedBlockingDeque   | Deque            |

-## BlockingQueue
+### ArrayBlockingQueue

 ### SynchronousQueue

 *A blocking queue in which **each insert operation must wait for a corresponding remove operation by another thread, and vice versa**.
-A synchronous queue **does not have any internal capacity, not even a capacity of one**.
+A synchronous queue **does not have any internal capacity, not even a capacity of one**.*

-you cannot insert an element (using any method) unless another thread is trying to remove it;
+*you cannot insert an element (using any method) unless another thread is trying to remove it;*

-The head of the queue is the element that the first queued inserting thread is trying to add to the queue; if there is no such queued thread then no element is available for removal and poll() will return null. *
+*The head of the queue is the element that the first queued inserting thread is trying to add to the queue; if there is no such queued thread then no element is available for removal and poll() will return null.*

 *For purposes of other Collection methods (for example contains), a SynchronousQueue acts as an empty collection.
 This queue does not permit null elements.*